OctopusDeploy/docs/docs/administration/private-cloud-migration/index.md

 ### Do you want to host Octopus in a Linux container on a platform like Kubernetes or ECS?

 Octopus was initially provided only as a Windows application.
 Today Octopus is also provided as a Linux OCI image.
-The hosted platform provided by Octopus runs the Linux OCI image in Kubernetes.
+The hosted platform provided by Octopus runs the Linux OCI image in Kubernetes, so running Octopus as a Linux container is a well tested and supported solution.

 Teams may wish to migrate to the Linux version of Octopus when moving to the cloud.
 There are many benefits to doing so, including cheaper hosting costs and the option to host Octopus on platforms like Kubernetes or ECS.